 18. Cube (1997)

 Six people wake up in a maze filled with cube shaped rooms with no idea how they got there.
 They have to overcome a series of deadly traps as they move from one room to the other, attempting to beat the maze.
 A great film for lovers of the ‘Saw’ series.
 This movie explores the darkest sides of human nature at times of despair.
-In fact, the film is the first of a trilogy.
-The other two, however, are only worth a watch if you really like this movie.

 Read More: Best Crusade Movies of All Time